benweet/stackedit.js/docs/index.md

     }
   });

-  // Listen to StackEdit and apply the changes to the textarea. stackedit.on('fileChange', (file) => {
+  // Listen to StackEdit events and apply the changes to the textarea. stackedit.on('fileChange', (file) => {
     el.value = file.content.text;
   });